The Scoop on Credit Scores

 - Pay your bills on time.
 As indicated above, paying at least the minimum payment on your credit cards and making your full installments on any loans by their due date combine to be the biggest contributor to your credit score.

 - Wait until you have a couple of years of experience on your record.
-By taking the time to establish your credit experience before taking out a loan, you can reduce your The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
-More or increase your ability to get a loan.
+By taking the time to establish your credit experience before taking out a loan, you can reduce your interest rate or increase your ability to get a loan.

 - Get a secured credit card.
 If you are just getting started or need to re-build your credit, you can use this type of credit card.